dealien/VR-Camera-Handbook/getting-started.md

 To get your cameras ready to film, you have to assemble all of the mechanical parts that will form the camera mount.

-* To attach the cameras to the dual mount, find the screw holes on the cameras located between the camera lens and the SD card slot.
+1. To attach the cameras to the dual mount, find the screw holes on the cameras located between the camera lens and the SD card slot
-* Use a flathead screwdriver to screw the camera into position.
+* Use a flathead screwdriver to screw the cameras into position on the dual mount
-* Do the same for the other camera on the other side of the mount.
 * After the cameras are securely in position, swing the fastening bar into alignment with the threads at the bottom of the mount
 * Position the threads on the desired mount between the threads on the double camera mount
 * Screw in the knob that came with the double mount into all of the threads until secure